 Pentatonix (often abbreviated as PTX) is an American a cappella group of five vocalists originating from Arlington, Texas.
-The members are Scott Hoying (baritone lead/harmony), Kirstin Maldonado (mezzo-soprano lead/harmony), Mitch Grassi (counter-tenor lead/harmony), Kevin Olusola (percussion), and Avi Kaplan (bass).
+The members are Scott Hoying (baritone lead/harmony), Kirstin Maldonado (mezzo-soprano lead/harmony), Mitch Grassi (counter-tenor lead/harmony), Kevin Olusola (tenor/ percussion), and Matt Sallee (bass).
+Avi Kaplan was formerly a member of the group; he was replaced by Sallee in 2017.
 Their work, mostly in, but not limited to, the pop music style, consists of covers of pre-existing songs and some original material, sometimes in the form of medleys.
 Their music is defined by their own arrangement style, a strong presence of low bass vocals, and a diverse range of vocal percussion.

 Pentatonix started their popular YouTube channel back in 2012 to promote themselves after the Sing-Off (Season 3, 2011) when they were dropped by their record label, according to a recent November 2014 interview.
 They also made effective use of social media to interact with their fan base.
-Having eclipsed 6.99 million subscribers and more than 714 million cumulative views, the PTXofficial YouTube page is currently the 12th most subscribed-to music channel (as of 12 December 2014).
-Their music video for "Daft Punk" recently surpassed 106 million views.
+They have eclipsed almost 15 million subscribers and more than 2.7 billion cumulative views.
+Their music video for "Daft Punk" recently surpassed 273 million views.

 The group's website is: www.ptxofficial.com.